junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You did ask us to come quickly," Cas supplies beside him.
 "It sounds urgent, too."

-"Mostly because I don't really know how to host a house of ghosts, honestly."
-Jody tells them, walking into the living room.
+"You want to know why?
+Honestly, I have absolutely no idea of how to host a house of ghosts, or hunters.
+And now this?"
+Jody gestures to them, walking into the living room, close enough to an intro for them.
 "And most of them are *your* friends, not mine."

 They gasp at the threshold of the room.

 Jody's place is like a ghost version of Roadhouse, crowded with translucent familiar figures.

-Bobby stands awkwardly closest to the entry, Ash leans against the sofa, Ellen and Jo wander around the kitchen, and a few other familiar-faced ex-hunters and Roadhouse frequents occupy the dining room.
+Bobby stands awkwardly closest to the entrance, Ash leans against the sofa, Ellen and Jo wander around the kitchen, and a few other familiar-faced ex-hunters and Roadhouse frequents occupy the dining room.
 They look just like how they used to be before they were gone: Bobby with his favorite baseball cap, Ash in his nerdy sleeveless shirt, Ellen in her jacket, Jo with her jeans.

 Jody tells them quietly, "Alex and Claire are in Omaha for the weekend for a Radiohead concert.
 At least that should make things slightly easier without them jumping on ghosts or loading salt guns."

-"Glad they weren't in the Los Angeles concert," Cas says plainly.
-Jody nods slightly.
+"I'm glad they were not in the Los Angeles concert," Cas answers.
+Jody raises an eyebrow in question, answered by Cas's quick "I'll tell you later."

 Dean stares at the crowd dumbly, mouth gaped, not knowing what to say.